A safe home, free from fear.

 Q. How long will I stay in a refuge?

 A. The time women stay in a refuge can vary.
 We will support you to find your permanent new home at a pace that suits you and your family but you can stay with us for up to 12 months.
-Most women apply for homelessness status immediately when they arrive at refuge and actively try to access alternative accommodation for themselves and their children.
+Most women apply for homelessness status immediately when they arrive at refuge and actively try to access permanent accommodation for themselves and their children.

 Q. What happens if I go back to my abuser, will you help me again?